heptarch/heptarch.github.io/drafts/will.md

 f(S) = \mathbb{P}[\mathcal{X}_\infty \in \mathcal{T}].
 $$

 A second simplification we now lift is that coefficients $b_{vw}$ are *positive*.
-Inhibitory relations between adjacane neurons are more realistic, and modelled by negative $b_{vw}$.
-Both target sets and inhibitory relations ruin monotone submodularity; adding neurons need not help us end up in the target set.
+Inhibitory relations between adjacant neurons are more realistic, and modelled by negative $b_{vw}$.
+Both target sets and inhibitory relations ruin monotone submodularity; adding neurons need not help us end up in the target set, since we can easily "overshoot".
+This prevents a greedy strategy from working.

 <!--
 This is a simplification of the problem for a number of reasons; to name a few, neurons activate with nonlinear thresholds, the goal is not a large cascade but a specific basic of attraction, and connections are themselves time-dependent.